The GIST of Gastrointestinal Stromal Tumors of the Stomach

 Targeted therapies

-Targeted therapies refer to drugs specifically designed to identify and attack tumor cells while limiting damage to healthy cells.
-In the case of GISTs, these targeted therapies work by targeting proteins called tyrosine kinases, which are found inside or on the surface of tumor cells.
-Tyrosine kinases are responsible for sending signals that promote cellular processes such as cancer cell growth and survival, angiogenesis (the formation of new blood vessels to supply the tumor with nutrients and oxygen) and tumor invasion and metastasis, which encourage cancer progression altogether.
 By blocking the action of tyrosine kinases, these drugs, known as tyrosine kinase inhibitors (TKIs), can shrink or stop the growth and spread of GISTs.
-They are used for patients with advanced GISTs who are not candidates for surgery, as well as before and/or after surgery for patients who are undergoing an operation for their GIST.
+They can help patients with advanced GISTs who are not candidates for surgery, as well as before and/or after surgery for patients who are undergoing an operation for their GIST.

-> Find out more about the targeted therapy drugs used in the treatment of GISTs
+Read on: Targeted therapy drugs used in the treatment of GISTs

 Liver-directed therapies